tomcritchlow/tomcritchlow.github.io/_posts/2022-11-10-8-years-on-the-road.md

 I'll probably write a proper post-mortem at some point but in essence I got the balance between strategy and stewardship wrong.
 The client pushed me to create a strategy, when they didn't have the team in place to execute on it.
 The client told me that the strategy was still necessary since they were going to raise money soon.
 Foolishly I took them at their word - partly because I was excited to roll out my content strategy approach again - when in reality I should have pushed harder for the next most useful thing (which would likely have been a 2-3 slide version of the strategy for their VC investor deck to secure the funds combined with a focus on hiring their marketing team).

-I've been using this phrase "the next most useful thing" as a guiding light for my consulting work - I''m obsessed with being *useful* not just right.
+I've been using this phrase "the next most useful thing" as a guiding light for my consulting work - I'm obsessed with being *useful* not just right.
 I've *always* rejected the fancy presentation in favor of the next most useful thing, and I simply took my eye off the ball with this one.
 I'm not even sure the client views this project as a real disappointment, there was still some value in it, but I'm mad at myself personally for this one.
 A good reminder not to take your eye off the ball.
 And to push your clients beyond what they tell you the right answer is.

 Anyway, while consulting work over the past year has been very patchy I just signed 3 new clients this week and I'm gonna be busy for a little bit.
 Feels good to get back into the consulting flow.
 Let's crack open some P&Ls.